 Distributed Denial of Service (DDoS) attacks are one of the most powerful ways to disrupt the proper functioning of a web server.
-The general principle behind most DDoS attacks is the same: to overwhelm a victim’s web server with excessive traffic such that the server machine or its networking infrastructure is unable to handle the load.
+The general principle behind most DDoS attacks is the same: to overwhelm a victim’s web server with excessive traffic such that the server machine or its networking infrastructure can't handle the load.

-Sometimes, a web server may be overwhelmed by legitimate traffic (e.g. a popular shopping website carrying out a massive limited time sale) and thus exhibits symptoms similar to a DDoS attack, such as extremely slow loading of a website or a complete shutdown of the web server.
-A real DDoS attack comprises malicious web traffic that is intentionally sent by an individual or a small group of people to disrupt service.
+Sometimes, a web server may be overwhelmed by legitimate traffic (e.g. a popular shopping website carrying out a massive limited-time sale) and shows symptoms similar to a DDoS attack, like extremely slow loading of a website or a complete shutdown of the web server.
+A real DDoS attack is made up of malicious web traffic that is intentionally sent by an individual or a small group of people to disrupt service.

 Distributed Denial of Service (DDoS) attacks are usually carried out by a large network of machines.
 These machines are usually compromised by malware, allowing someone else to remotely command these machines.
 Such compromised machines are called zombies or bots, and large networks of such compromised machines are known as botnets.

 The actual owners of these zombie machines or bots may not know that their machines have been compromised and are part of a botnet.
 Compounding the problem is the millions of Internet of Things (IoT) devices on the open web.
 They function like simple computers — but are connected to the Internet with little-to-no security, making them easy targets to become zombies or bots.
 These result in botnets with tremendous amounts of bandwidth that can instantly render unprotected servers offline.